contensis/docs-management-dotnet/key-concepts/workflow.md

 ## Workflow specific methods

-The .NET Management client has [specific workflow extension methods](/model/workflowExtensions.md) which are essentially shortcuts to the following Workflow.Invoke / Workflow.InvokeAsync methods.
-We recommend using these methods for ease of use.
+We have created some [useful workflow extension methods](/model/workflowExtensions.md) which offer shortcuts for events in our standard workflows.
+Alternatively you can use the more generic Workflow.Invoke / Workflow.InvokeAsync methods.

 ## Invoking events generically